nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin adds a Portal component which allows composing pages from Single Page Applications (SPAs).
+This plugin adds a Portal component which allows composing pages from SPA Microfrontends, we call Portal Apps.

+> [!NOTE]
+> The Mashroom Portal supports the type of Microfrontends which is commonly associated with the term, basically some frontend written in SPA technology.
+> Since Mashroom supports different types of Microfrontends, we call them here **Portal Apps**.

-Registered SPAs (Portal Apps) can be placed on arbitrary pages via Drag'n'Drop.
-Each *instance* receives a **config object** during startup and a bunch of **client services**, which for example allow access to the message bus.
+Registered Microfrontends (Portal Apps) can be placed on arbitrary pages via Drag'n'Drop.
+Each *instance* receives a **config object** during startup and a bunch of **client services**, which, for example, allow access to the message bus.
 The config is basically an arbitrary JSON object, which can be edited via Admin Toolbar.
-A Portal App can also bring its own config editor App, which again is just a simple SPA.
+A Portal App can also bring its own config editor App, which again is a Portal App.

-One of the provided client services allow Portal Apps to load any *other* App (known by name) into any existing DOM node.
+One of the provided client services allows Portal Apps to load any *other* Portal App (known by name) into any existing DOM node.
 This can be used to:

  * Create **dynamic cockpits** where Apps are loaded dynamically based on some user input or search result
  * Create **Composite Apps** that consist of other Apps (which again could be used within other Apps again)

-The Portal supports **hybrid rendering** for both the Portal pages and SPAs.
-So, if an SPA supports server side rendering the initial HTML can be incorporated into the initial HTML page.
-Navigating to another page dynamically replaces the SPAs in the content area via client side rendering (needs to be supported by the Theme).
+The Portal supports **hybrid rendering** for both the Portal pages and Portal Apps.
+So, if the Portal App supports server-side rendering, the initial HTML can be incorporated into the HTML page.
+Navigating to another page dynamically replaces the Portal App in the content area via client side rendering (needs to be supported by the Theme).

 The Portal also supports **i18n**, **theming**, **role based security**, a client-side message bus which can be connected to a server-side broker and a registry for **Portal Apps** on a separate server or container.

 ## Usage

-Since this plugin requires a lot of other plugins the easiest way to use it is to clone this quickstart repository: [mashroom-portal-quickstart](https://github.com/nonblocking/mashroom-portal-quickstart)
+Since this plugin requires a lot of other plugins, the easiest way to use it is to clone this quickstart repository: [mashroom-portal-quickstart](https://github.com/nonblocking/mashroom-portal-quickstart)

-You can find a full documentation of _Mashroom Server_ and this portal plugin with a setup and configuration guide here: [https://www.mashroom-server.com/documentation](https://www.mashroom-server.com/documentation)
+You can find full documentation of _Mashroom Server_ and this portal plugin with a setup and configuration guide here: [https://docs.mashroom-server.com](https://www.mashroom-server.com/documentation)

 The plugin allows the following configuration properties: